Internal Revenue Service (IRS), Treasury.

 Form Number: 720-TO.

 Abstract: Representatives of the motor fuel industry, state governments, and the Federal government are working to ensure compliance with excise taxes on motor fuels.
-This joint effort has resulted in a system to track the movement of all products to and from terminals.
-Form 720-TO is an information return that will be used by terminal operators to report their monthly receipts and disbursements of products
+This joint effect has resulted in a system to track the movement of all products to and from terminals.
+Form 720-TO is an information return that will be used by terminal operators to report their monthly receipts and disbursements of products.

 Current Actions: There are no changes being made to the form at this time.